JohnnyFee/johnnyfee.github.io/source/_posts/2014-03-18-nodejs-express.md

 #### Creating cookies

 Cookies are created using the `res.cookie()` method.
 You pass it the name of the cookie, its value, and an optional object with the cookie options.
-Let's create a route named counterand use the `res.cookie()` method to create a cookie if it is not there already, and increment its value if it exists already.
+Let's create a route named `counter` and use the `res.cookie()` method to create a cookie if it is not there already, and increment its value if it exists already.

     app.get('/counter', function(req, res) {
         var count = req.cookies.count || 0;